fulldecent/formant-analyzer/Offline MATLAB analysis/Research/1996 Digital Bubblebath.md

 The project started with an original motivation to "recognize words, recognize a string of words and identify a voice."
-[At first, the approach was](<https://www.clear.rice.edu/elec431/projects96/digitalbb/original_proposal.html>) to use continious wavelet transform to do wavelet analysis for recognizing vowels however, [this was quickly updated](<https://www.clear.rice.edu/elec431/projects96/digitalbb/new_proposal.html>) to target formant analysis and pitch determination with a new goal of
+[At first, the approach was](<https://www.clear.rice.edu/elec431/projects96/digitalbb/original_proposal.html>) to use continuous wavelet transform to do wavelet analysis for recognizing vowels however, [this was quickly updated](<https://www.clear.rice.edu/elec431/projects96/digitalbb/new_proposal.html>) to target formant analysis and pitch determination with a new goal of